-Many laser-matter interaction processes, such as laser pulse filamentation, strong-field physics, and attosecond science, have strong wavelength dependence and favor longer wavelengths in the infrared spectral range, which has not been fully explored experimentally due to the lack of laser source.
+Many laser-matter interaction processes, such as laser pulse filamentation, strong-field physics, and attosecond science, have strong wavelength dependence and favor longer wavelengths in the infrared spectral range, which has not been fully explored experimentally due to the lack of a laser source.
 With the support of the Office of Naval Research (ONR), we are investigating the use of Optical Parametric Chirped Pulse Amplification (OPCPA) to produce ultrashort, TW-class long-wave infrared pulses.
-We developed a seed source centered at 10 µm based on difference frequency generation in AGS crystal, and a 2.75-µm pump source based on KTA parametric master oscillator power amplifier system to support the OPCPA development in GaSe crystals.
+We developed a seed source centered at 10 µm based on difference frequency generation in an AGS crystal, and a 2.75-µm pump source based on KTA parametric master oscillator power amplifier system to support the OPCPA development in GaSe crystals.

 5) Nuclear photonics (Sponsor: NSF)

 The University of Michigan is re-asserting its national and international leadership in intense laser-based radiation sources.
 The National Science Foundation’s facility called ZEUS (Zettawatt-Equivalent Ultrashort pulse laser System) is under construction in the Gérard Mourou Center for Ultrafast Optical Science and will house the nation’s most powerful laser.
 When interacting with matter, the 3-Petawatt ZEUS pulses will produce X rays, gamma rays, neutrons, electrons, positrons, and exotic particles with energies that rival large scientific particle accelerator facilities.
 We are exploring the production and use of this high-energy radiation and particle beams for nuclear physics studies and applications.

 Low-dose shielded nuclear materials detection (Sponsor: NSF/DHS)